How Frequently Should You Do HVAC Maintenance on a New Property

 The hose on the HVAC system’s outdoor unit may be blocked or kinked by something, which leads to the accumulation of water that should drain smoothly.
 Make sure the hose is clean and straight.

-The most important things you should pay attention to with indoor unit
+The most important things you should pay attention to with the indoor unit

 Filter

 The filter on the air conditioner is important because it retains much of the dust, smog, dirt, bacteria, and viruses found in the air.
 Suppose you don’t clean your filter regularly.
-In that case, the flow of air can be difficult, but also the cleanliness of the air in the house is impaired, making it easier for allergies and respiratory diseases to occur.
-It would be best if you first referred to the air conditioner manufacturer’s manual located in your home.
-However, you can also find many useful tips on the internet on how to properly clean the air conditioner filter.
-There are also several filter cleaning fluids that you can purchase at all home improvement stores.
-Using these products will kill microorganisms more effectively than when you clean the filter solely with water.
+In that case, the flow of air can be difficult, and the air in the house becomes less clean, making it easier for allergies and respiratory diseases to occur.
+It would be best if you consulted the air conditioner manufacturer’s manual at home first.
+However, you can also find many useful tips online on how to properly clean the air conditioner filter.
+There are also several filter-cleaning fluids you can purchase at any home improvement store.
+Using these products will kill microorganisms more effectively than cleaning the filter solely with water.

 The battery on the thermostat

 Sometimes the most obvious things are the easiest to miss.
-Check the battery on the thermostat and change it regularly because if the battery is empty, it may seem that the system has a more serious malfunction.
+Check the thermostat battery and replace it regularly, as an empty battery can make the system seem to have a more serious malfunction.

 What else can you do to save energy and extend the life of your HVAC system?